mseri/ocaml-style/README.md

 * Local names can be short, type variables very short.
 In general, the length of a name should be proportional to the size of its scope.
 * Prefer short, but self-describing names in public interfaces.
-* Use scoping (`let`, `struct`) to keep the number of names in a scope small.
+* Use scoping (let, modules) to keep the number of names in a scope small.
 * Avoid encoding the type into a name: `x_int` or `x_opt` is usually not better than `x`.
-* Avoid repeating the module name in names for types and values:
-  `QMP.connection` is a better name for a type than `QMP.qmp_connection`.
 * In a functional language like [OCaml], using `get` as part of a name is often redundant unless it involves obtaining a value from a database or file.
 * You may see auto-generated code use the style `.mIX_case` where `.MIX_case` was meant, but record fields cannot start with capital letters.
-Avoid this style.
+Avoid this in code your write.
 * You can use longer names for type variables if it improves clarity, e.g. for phantom types.